cyyeh/art-generation-project/README.md

 ## Related Information

-According to TensorFlow tutorial, the modern approach to this problem is to train a model to generate the stylized image directly(similar to CycleGAN).
+According to the [TensorFlow tutorial](https://www.tensorflow.org/tutorials/generative/style_transfer), the modern approach to this problem is to train a model to generate the stylized image directly(similar to CycleGAN).